noxiousatmosphere/noxiousatmosphere.github.io/tournamentguide/after_the_tournament.md

 ## Write summary follow-up for forum post
 For posterity’s sake, it’s nice to update the initial announcement post on the forums with a quick message.

 For example: *Congrats to UF A for winning the tournament overall with a 10-0 record (!), to UF D for winning the Undergraduate title, and to John Smith [UF] for winning the overall individual title!
-Full stats have been posted <here>.
+Full stats have been posted here (add link).
 Thank you to everyone who attended, especially our volunteer staff!*